msteckyefantis/subzero/README.md

 ###2) subzero.megaFreeze( functionOrClassOrObjectToFreeze )
-Deep freeze a class, an object, or a function.
-This will freeze any classes, functions, and objects within the class.
+Deep freeze a class, a function, or an object.
+This will freeze any classes, functions, and objects within the class/function/object being mega-frozen.
 It works by recursively freezing anything of type `"object"` or `"function"`.

 ```.js
 'use strict';